-In Iraq, only 35 percent of the population is Sunni, although over 80 percent of the global Muslim population is of the Sunni branch.
+In Iraq, about one-third of the population is Sunni, although over 80 percent of the global Muslim population is of the Sunni branch.
 In Iraq, Sunni Islam is found among both Arabs and Kurds.
 Sunni Arabs are approximately 15 percent of Iraq's population; Sunni Kurds are approximately 20 percent.
 Sunni Arabs are primarily of the Hanafi school, while Sunni Kurds are primarily of the Shafi'i school.

 The dominant school for Iraqi Sunni Kurds is Shafii.
 The other two legal schools in Islam, the Maliki and the Hanbali, lack a significant number of adherents in Iraq.
 There is no strict or cohesive Sunni identity in Iraq.
 Sunnis subscribe to a broad spectrum of ideologies and affiliations, many of which have little to do with religion.
 For Sunnis in Iraq, ethnic identity is a more potent force for either social unity or social discord than religious identity.

 Iraq's Sunni Arabs inhabit the valleys of the Euphrates above Baghdad, and of the Tigris between Baghdad and Mosul.
 Sunni Arabs in Iraq comprise the country's ruling elite.
 A broad system of socioeconomic enticements, patronage, and cliental relationships ties Sunni Arabs together.